 - This are not good warmed back up.
 Eat them soon after you make them.

-- Serve with the faux fried apples and a dollop of whipped cream sweetened with your favorite sweetener.
+- SServe with the faux fried apples and a dollop of keto whipped cream.

 Recipe based on this one from Allrecipes.